Three Digital Learning Tools That Showcase Technology’s Potential

 With 2020 venture capital investments in education technology reaching nearly twice their 2018 level, one thing is certain: we are awash with ideas and products that aim to revolutionize the way all humans—not just students—learn.
 However, which of these ideas will stick and have meaningful impact, and which will simply be a quick flash in the pan?

-In a recent post, I shared some of my core beliefs about online learning.
 Whether it’s a 10-year-old or an 80-year-old in the learner’s desk, principles of online learning remain the same:

 Engage the learner in the “doing.”